Browsing Tag

 Bilbao was a city of surprises and there was more I wanted to see and do there than we could accomplish, even in four days.
 I’m excited to return to this beautiful Basque city of outstanding art, notable culture, rich history and exemplary cuisine!

 This summer is shaping up to be a record breaker with more Americans than ever heading to Europe and other foreign locales.
-We can’t help with the heat, weather, and crowds vying to take a toll on your summer fun, but these practical tips will help you get organized, take some of the stress out of overseas travel, and hopefully make your summer adventures better!
+Rome, for example, had 13 million visitors in 2024 and is expecting 35 million this Jubilee year!
+We can’t help with the heat, weather, and crowds vying to take a toll on your summer fun, but these practical tips will help you get organized, take some of the stress out of overseas travel, and hopefully make your summer adventures better and much more fun!

 Check Your Documents